 We paid a cash distribution of \$0.0625 per unit to all common unitholders on February 14, 2019 and May 10, 2019.
+Since May 2019, we have not declared or paid any cash distributions relating to our common units.

 Under the terms of the \$675 Million Credit Facility, which was entered into on September 18, 2019, the Partnership is restricted from paying distributions to its common unitholders while borrowings are outstanding under the \$675 Million Credit Facility.
 See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-\$675 Million Credit Facility" and "Item 8.
 Financial Information-A. Consolidated Statements and Other Financial Information-Our Cash Distribution Policy."